openKolibri/klais-16/readme.md

 }
 ```

-Everytime a new character is received in the RX buffer, a timeout is started of 1 ms (*to be replaced with 2.5 byte time based on baud rate*).
+Every time a new character is received in the RX buffer, a timeout is started of 1 ms (*to be replaced with 2.5 byte time based on baud rate*).
 If a new character comes before the timeout is reached, it is reset again.
 When the timeout is reached, the overflow interrupt is triggered.
 In the interrupt, the further interrupts are disabled and then the display is drawn based on the TX mode.

 ```c
 TIMER_INTERRUPT(){